kiranpoojary1628/catering-management-system/README.md

+This project is a full-stack Catering Management System built using React, Node.js, and Express.
+It includes booking management, delivery tracking, admin dashboard, and email notifications.

 # Catering Management System (Full Stack) — Booking, Delivery & Admin Dashboard

 Caterers  is a full-stack web application designed to simulate how a real catering business can manage its services digitally.
 The purpose of this project was to move beyond a simple website and build a system that actually handles bookings, delivery tracking, feedback management, and automated email notifications.